AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 </p>

-It makes it easier for one to manage their money without having to go through a bank, which can be time consuming and expensive due to fees.
-The platform is easy to use and gives a user-friendly interface.
+Rather than dealing with the time-consuming nature and expensive fee of a bank.
+Cash App makes it easier for one to manage their money.
+The platform is easy to use and provides a user-friendly interface.
 It allows them to access their investments quickly and efficiently on the go.
-Also, it provides its users a secure digital wallet to store their money.
+Also, it provides its users with a secure digital wallet to store their money.

-It provides a wide range of features and capabilities that make it an ideal tool for managing one's finances.
+Given its wide range of features and capabilities, Cash App is ideal tool for managing one's finances.

 ### **<ins>When was the company incorporated?</ins>**
  The company was incorporated on October 15, 2013.
-It was formerly known as Square Cash before it was Cash App. **(WIKI)**
+It was formerly known as Square Cash before it became Cash App. **(WIKI)**

 ### **<ins>Who are the founders of the company?</ins>**